 Because alcohol is processed in the liver, consumption of excess alcohol can hasten liver damage, so it’s important not to drink it.
 Damage also progresses faster in people with weakened immune systems, such as those with HIV.

 People who also have hepatitis B are at an increased risk of developing liver cancer.

-What is the life expectancy of a person with HCV?
+What is the life expectancy of a person with hepatitis C?

-What are the chances of dying from HCV?
+What are the chances of dying from hepatitis C?

 Hepatitis C alone typically isn’t fatal, but complications from untreated or advanced hepatitis C can be.
 People who develop decompensated cirrhosis, for example, have a